While the name may be unfamiliar to people outside of Australia and New Zealand, it is quite well-known in those countries.

 Nangs are legal in many places around the world, including Europe, the United Kingdom, the United States (depending on the state), Canada, and New Zealand.

-In the United Kingdom, nangs are legal to import and sell – with the loosest regulations regarding the misuse of the baking products and N2O, as it’s classified as ‘legal highs’ and are regulated under the Psychoactive Substances Act 2016.
+In the United Kingdom, nangs are legal to import and sell – and are regulated under the Psychoactive Substances Act 2016.

 In Canada, nangs fall under the category of ‘non-controlled products’ and are legal to import & sell.